plone/training.plone.org/docs/update_trainer.rst

 .. note:: This will be re-written in the future

-.. note:: Currently the is no special order, if you are not happy with your position you have to change the number of 'your' yaml file.
+.. note:: Currently there is no special order, if you are not happy with your position you have to change the number of 'your' yaml file.